sablier-labs/docs/docs/solana/architecture-and-diagrams/02-merkle-instant.md

 [Claim receipt](https://github.com/sablier-labs/solsab/blob/e1085fe87ea3d02556156ee446e820d150af483e/programs/merkle_instant/src/state/claim_receipt.rs#L6)
 account serves as proof of claim for the given recipient.

-## The Flow of the Airdrop Token
+## Airdrop Token Flow

+The airdrop token flow begins when the campaign creator funds the campaign's ATA.
+Once funded and the campaign has started, eligible recipients can claim their tokens.
+The campaign creator can clawback any remaining tokens after the campaign expires.
+The following diagrams illustrate how tokens move between accounts when each instruction is executed.

 ### `create_campaign` Instruction

-This instruction does not perform the airdrop token transfer, but the transfer is expected to be made as a separate transaction.
-Therefore, the campaign ATA is assumed to be funded after the campaign creation.
+This instruction creates the campaign account and its ATA, but does not perform the airdrop token transfer.
+The campaign creator must fund the campaign ATA in a separate transaction after campaign creation.
+After that, the campaign ATA will hold all tokens available for distribution to eligible recipients.

 ### `claim` Instruction

+Eligible recipients can claim their airdrop tokens by providing a valid Merkle proof.
+When claimed, tokens are transferred from the campaign ATA to the recipient's ATA.

 ```mermaid
 sequenceDiagram